 It is self-signed with the BL32 key.
-It contains a hash of the BL32 image.
+It contains hashes of the BL32 image(s) and its configuration file(s) (TOS\FW\CONFIG).

-• BL33 key certificate
+• Non-trusted firmware key certificate

 It is self-signed with the non-trusted world key.
 It contains the public part of the BL33 key.